- What is a health insurance marketplace?

 You should compare any marketplace plan you are considering to the MIT plans available to students and affiliates.
 Keep in mind that the MIT plans have no deductibles for in-network services and low copays.
 You may also use your MIT coverage to get healthcare services throughout the United States using the local Blue Cross PPO network.

 What other considerations should I think about when considering a marketplace plan?

 Besides considering out-of-pocket costs, you should ask:

 - How does the plan handle referrals and authorizations?
 Does the plan require administrative pre-requirements, pre-certifications, or physician referrals that may force you to delay necessary care?
 MIT Medical does not participate with outside insurance plans and cannot provide students or affiliates with referrals or authorizations for services outside of MIT Medical.
-(Most services within MIT Medical are covered for students under the Student Medical Plan included as part of tuition.
-Affiliates may obtain the same coverage by purchasing the Affiliate Medical Plan.)
+(Most services within MIT Medical are covered by tuition.)

 - Can I find a healthcare provider easily and conveniently?
 Where are the plan's providers located?
 Are they accepting new patients?
 Many marketplace plans have limited provider networks.
 If you are outside the plan's geographic area, it may not cover medical care beyond emergency services.
 For example, a plan purchased in Massachusetts may not cover you when you go home for the summer, do an out-of-state internship, or study abroad.
 And a plan purchased in your home state may not cover you while you are at MIT.

 I'm from another country.
 Can I purchase a plan through the Healthcare Marketplace?